alizakaria1/DockerProducts/README.md

 this is an application which can be completely run on docker.
 It includes MSSQL, redis for caching, nginx as a load balancer and reactjs for the frontend.
 In this application you can upload a product with image, view it and delete it.
+All you need to do is run the docker compose file you can find in the repository.
 Most of the images used are custom and uploaded on docker hub.

 alizakaria/products:v2 : this is the image for the backend api.